fo2rist/fo2rist-website/content/post/2019-04-31-understanding-the-gatsby-lifecycle.md

 title: Understanding the Gatsby lifecycle with Narative
 date: 2019-05-01
 hero: /images/hero-2.jpg
-excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
+excerpt: This is the demo article for Hugo Novela theme
 timeToRead: 6
 authors:
-  - Thiago Costa
-  - Dennis Brotzky
+  - Dmitry Sitnikov
-  - Brad Tiller
+  - George Ymydykov
-  - Mack Mansouri
+  - Yulia Terterian

 ---